 Dr. Moshe Paranov, co-founder of the Hartt School of Music, described Phillip Boykin as follows: “A talented and gifted man with extraordinary charisma and major stage presence that electrifies and captivates audiences.”

 Phillip Boykin, a native of Greenville, South Carolina, became involved in many musical activities that helped to enhance his special talents.
-He began his vocal and theater training at the Phillis Wheatley Repertory Theater For Youth Directed and Created by his adopted Father the late Dwight E. Woods, The Greenville Fine Arts Center and The South Carolina Governor’s School of the Arts.
-His exceptional gifts led him to explore the musical world of Opera and Musical Theater.
+He began his vocal and theater training at the P. W. Dwight E. Woods Repertory Theater For Youth directed and created by his adopted father the late Dwight E. Woods, The Greenville Fine Arts Center and The South Carolina Governor’s School of the Arts.
+His exceptional gifts led him to explore the musical worlds of Opera and Musical Theater.
 His studies in Opera began at South Carolina State College where he was encouraged to audition for the North Carolina School of the Arts to study with the Late, Fredrick Moses.
 During his rewarding time at this institution, he performed the role of Elder Ott in Susanna and travelled to Germany, France, and Italy as the Bass-Baritone soloist with the North Carolina School For The Arts Orchestra International Music Program.

 He transferred to the Hartt School of Music at the University of Hartford, where he earned a Bachelor of Music degree in Vocal Performance.
 At Hartt, he performed in Recitals, Oratorios, Operas, Scenes, with leading roles, as Tarquinius in “The Rape of Lucretia” and Don Alfonso in “Cosi fan tutte”.
 He performed as soloist with The Hartt School’s Chorus and Symphony Orchestra at Lincoln Center’s Alice Tully Hall in NY.
 Some other guest appearances included performances with Connecticut Opera Express, Connecticut Concert Opera, Miami Symphony, Hartford Symphony, Russian National Symphony, Dayton Orchestra, Bristol Symphony, and the Greenville SC Symphony.